Yandex Cloud

 Warning

-• If you specify both thresholds for a ClickHouse® subcluster, clickhouse-emergency-usage-threshold must not be less than clickhouse-planned-usage-threshold.
+• If you specify both thresholds for ClickHouse®, clickhouse-emergency-usage-threshold must not be less than clickhouse-planned-usage-threshold.

-• If you specify both thresholds for a ZooKeeper subcluster, zookeeper-emergency-usage-threshold must not be less than zookeeper-planned-usage-threshold.
+• If you specify both thresholds for ZooKeeper, zookeeper-emergency-usage-threshold must not be less than zookeeper-planned-usage-threshold.

 • When using clickhouse-planned-usage-threshold and zookeeper-planned-usage-threshold, make sure to set up a maintenance window.

-Autoscaling settings configured for a ClickHouse® subcluster apply to all existing shards within the subcluster.
-When adding a new shard, the settings are taken from the oldest shard.
-These values are not saved in the subcluster configuration and are not displayed in the yc managed-clickhouse cluster get command output.
+The automatic storage size increase settings for ClickHouse® apply to all existing shards.
+If you add a new shard, it will use the settings of the oldest shard.
+These values are not saved in the ClickHouse® configuration and not displayed in the yc managed-clickhouse cluster get command output.

-To view information about a specific shard, including its autoscaling settings, use this command:
+To view a specific shard's info, including automatic storage size increase settings, use this command:

 yc managed-clickhouse shards get <shard_name> --cluster-id <cluster_ID>